 TomatThe benefits of tomatoes are almost too many to count.
 This simple Tomato Detox Soup is a staple in my house; it’s incredibly flavorful and loaded with antioxidants and vitamins.
 It’s one of my go-to recipes for keeping both myself and my family healthy.

 Really!
 It’s that good!
-When I do a 3 to 5-day detox, this soup is what gets me through it (I can not just do smoothies and water!!).
+When I do a 3 to 5-day detox, this detox soup recipe is what gets me through it (I can not just do smoothies and water!!).
 I like to leave some of the tomato parts in so that it is just a little chunky.
 Somehow that way it feels like I am eating more than I actually am.

 Tomatoes are a powerhouse when it comes to keeping our bodies at optimum health.
 They are loaded with antioxidants, minerals, and vitamins like C, K, Folate, and Potassium.
 And the benefits of tomato soup are also plentiful.

 The antioxidants found in lycopene (from the tomatoes) help protect our livers from free radical damage, which helps allow the liver to function optimally, metabolizing and removing toxins from our bodies.
 In addition, anti-aging experts believe that lycopene is essential to maintaining good health as people grow older.
 It also boosts our immune system.
 Some studies proclaim lycopene fights cancer cells.

 How Do I Make This Detox Tomato Soup?

 To make this Detox Soup, I use super detoxifying ingredients like garlic, ginger, and onions.
 This soup doesn’t take long to make.
 The only part you need to set time aside for is roasting the tomatoes.
 The flavors that come as a result are really rich and delicious!